wwarthen/RomWBW/Source/Doc/SystemGuide.md

 the error occurred.
 Sectors Read (E) indicates the number of sectors successfully read.

+A Sector Count of zero will result in no sectors being read and a status of success.
+The buffer will not be modified.

+For buffers in the bottom 32KB ram, the Bank ID is used to identify the bank to use for the buffer.
+If the buffer is located in your current active bank, you will need to provide the current Bank ID, which can be obtained using [Function 0xF3 -- System Get Bank (SYSGETBNK)].
+For buffers in the top 32K of memory the Bank ID is not strictly required as this memory is always mapped to the common bank.

 The caller must ensure that the Buffer Address is large enough to contain all sectors requested.
 Disk data transfers will be faster if the buffer resides in the top 32K of memory because it avoids a double buffer copy.

-Also for buffers in the top 32K of memory the Bank ID is not strictly required as this memory is alway mapped to the common bank.
-For buffers in the bottom 32KB ram, the Bank ID is used to identify the bank to use for the buffer.
-If you do not wih to use banked memory you will need to provide the current Bank ID, which can be obtained using [Function 0xF3 -- System Get Bank (SYSGETBNK)]

 ### Function 0x14 -- Disk Write (DIOWRITE)